 - Residents with roommates will be treated as family units for the purposes of safety and quarantining, if necessary.
 Roommates will be guided to have specific conversation on COVID-19 safety and responsibility in roommate agreements.

-- Nine quarantine rooms have been set aside across campus.
+- Ten quarantine rooms have been set aside across campus.
 Most residents will already have their own bedroom or one roommate from the start.
 This will assist the University if residents develop COVID-19 symptoms or test positive.
 Residents needing to quarantine will work with the Director of Student Health to determine their personal health plan and identify who else might be a risk through contact tracing.

 - Bed bunking is not permitted.
 Lofts within compliance of our loft policy are still acceptable.